-- 1. The scheme of Comprehensive Concurrent Evaluation shall explicitly state the linkages of each FA/ CCE with the Course Outcomes and define the targeted attainment levels for each CO.
-Graduate Attributes may also be considered during the design of CCE scheme. - 2.
-The Director / Head of the Department / designated academic authority shall approve the scheme of Formative Assseement (FA) Comprehensive Concurrent Evaluation with or without modifications. - 3.
-The course teacher shall communicate to the students, the approved FA/ CCE scheme of the course and the same shall also be hosted on the Institute's website, not later than the first week of the term. - 4.
-Each FA/ CCE item shall be of minimum 25 marks. - 5.
+The Director / Head of the Department / designated academic authority shall approve the scheme of Formative Assseement (FA) Comprehensive Concurrent Evaluation with or without modifications.

+- 2. The course teacher shall communicate to the students, the approved FA/ CCE scheme of the course and the same shall also be hosted on the Institute's website, not later than the first week of the term. - Each FA/ CCE item shall be of minimum 25 marks. - 4.
 For a 3 Credit Course there shall be a MINIMUM of three FA/CCE items.
-The final scores shall be converted to 50, using an average or best two out of three formula. - 6.
+The final scores shall be converted to 50, using an average or best two out of three formula. - 5.
 For 2 Credit Course there shall be a MINIMUM of two CCE items.
-The final scores shall be converted to 50. - 7.
-FA/ CCE shall be spread through the duration of course and shall be conceptualized, executed, assessed and documented by the course teacher along with student-wise and class-wise attainment levels of the COs and the attainment levels of the course. - 8.
-The assessment outcome of each FA/CCE shall be duly signed by the course teacher, programme coordinator / academic head and the Director / Head of the Department / designated academic authority of the Institute. - 9.
-A copy of the duly signed FA/CCE outcome shall be communicated to the students, within a week of the assessment and course teachers shall guide the students on a need basis. - 10.
-Institute may conduct additional make up / remedial FA/CCE items at its discretion. - 11.
+The final scores shall be converted to 50. - 6.
+FA/ CCE shall be spread through the duration of course and shall be conceptualized, executed, assessed and documented by the course teacher along with student-wise and class-wise attainment levels of the COs and the attainment levels of the course. - 7.
+The assessment outcome of each FA/CCE shall be duly signed by the course teacher, programme coordinator / academic head and the Director / Head of the Department / designated academic authority of the Institute. - 8.
+A copy of the duly signed FA/CCE outcome shall be communicated to the students, within a week of the assessment and course teachers shall guide the students on a need basis. - 9.
+Institute may conduct additional make up/remedial FA/CCE items at its discretion. - 10.
 At the end of the term aggregate FA/CCE scores / grades shall be calculated and the CO attainment levels shall be calculated by the course teacher.
 The same shall be communicated to the students within a week.

-7.1 Formative Assessment (FA) / Comprehensive Concurrent Evaluation Methods: Course teachers shall opt for a combination of one of more CCE methods listed below.
+5.1 Formative Assessment (FA) / Comprehensive Concurrent Evaluation Methods: Course teachers shall opt for a combination of one of more CCE methods listed below.